jtroo/kanata/README.md

 Unless explicitly stated otherwise, your contributions will be made under the LGPL-3.0-only[*] license.

-The keyberon project contains all of the heavy keyboard state logic, so if you want new keyboard mapping functionality, it's recommended to add it to keyberon first.

 [Here's a basic low-effort design doc of kanata](./docs/design.md)

 [*]: https://www.gnu.org/licenses/identify-licenses-clearly.html